anthonyanader/sandboxArea/README.md

-# Project: Personal Portfolio V2
+# SandboxProject: PortfolioV2

+## Goals
-`Re-building my portfolio without the use of any css frameworks.
-I will be building this site using responsive mobile-first design approach.`
+* Rebuild a portfolio webpage without the use of any css frameworks

-`The protytpe for this website was built using Sketch3 and developed in HTML5 and CSS3`
+* Webpage must be built using a responsive mobile-first design approach
+___
+ This will be the sandbox repo to test new technologies, styles, colors and sketches.